containers/podman/docs/podman-pod-create.1.md

 Assign a name to the pod

+**--pause**

+Create a pause container and associate it with the pod.
+A pause container is a lightweight container used to coordinate the shared kernel namespace of a pod.
+Default: true

+**--pause-command**=""

+The command that will be run to start the pause container.
+Default: "/pause"

+**--pause-image**=""

+The image that will be created for the pause container.
+Default: "k8s.gcr.io/pause:3.1"

+**--share**=""

+A comma deliminated list of kernel namespaces to share.
+If none or "" is specified, no namespaces will be shared.
+The namespaces to choose from are ipc, net, pid, user, uts.

 The operator can identify a pod in three ways:
 UUID long identifier (“f78375b1c487e03c9438c729345e54db9d20cfa2ac1fc3494b6eb60872e74778”) UUID short identifier (“f78375b1c487”)